Battle of St Matthew's: Aftermath

 Republicans and loyalists disagree over who started the violence and fired the first shots.
 Republicans claim that the violence was started by a mob of loyalists returning from an Orange march.
 They say that the loyalists tried to set the church alight and invade Short Strand, with the intention of burning the residents from their homes.
-Hence, republicans argue that they were defending the Short Strand from loyalist attack.
+Hence, republicans argue that they were defending the Short Strand from a loyalist attack.
 Loyalists claim the violence was begun by republicans; allegedly when the returning Orangemen and supporters were attacked on Newtownards Road.
 They argue that republicans attacked Protestants to lure them into "a carefully prepared trap".

 The following day, loyalists expelled 500 Catholic workers from the nearby Harland and Wolff shipyard.
 Shortly after, the British government's representative at Stormont said that the decision to allow Orange marches to go ahead on that day was "the greatest single miscalculation I have ever seen made in the course of my life".

 Many Catholics and nationalists believed that the IRA had been unable to defend them during the August 1969 riots.
 However, it is argued that the IRA's defence of Short Strand redeemed it in the eyes of many Catholics and nationalists.
 Prior to the gun battle, the IRA had been waiting for an opportunity to portray themselves as defenders of the Catholic community.
 Among republicans, the battle is seen as a key event in the growth of the Provisional IRA.

 Less than a week later, the British Army seized a large haul of Official IRA weapons during a three-day operation in west Belfast.
 Nationalists saw this as a confiscation of their defences.